 The Pedersen Commitment scheme works as follows:

 Full nodes deduct the encrypted amounts from both the inputs and outputs, creating a balanced equation that proves that no coins were produced out of thin air.
 The node does not know the actual amount of the transaction at any point during the process.

 The only verification needed for the Mimblewimble protocol is to check that no new coins were created and that the parties taking part in the transaction have ownership of their keys.
 Both verification processes use the blinding factor to keep the transaction value private.
 Here is an example of the process:

 - 5+5=10 — 5+5-10=0

 The above simple example shows that no new coins were created – indicating that the net balance is zero.

-A secret number (10) – the blinding factor – is added to this calculation, which is multiplied by all variables.
+A secret number (10) – the blinding factor – is added to this calculation and is multiplied by all variables.
 This is used to obscure the original values.

 In this equation, both the blinding factor – which was 10 in the second equation – and the values remain private while still allowing others to verify that no new coins were created in the transaction.

-The parties of the transaction are both given a multisignature header at the end of the transaction.
-This multisig header consists of all the inputs and outputs of the transactions that are merged.
+The parties to the transaction are both given a multi-signature header at the end of the transaction.
+This multisig header consists of all the inputs and outputs that were merged during the transaction.

 Here’s a simple example: